dicethrow/incusdev/README.md

 ## Todo

 - add tests
-- can we interact with lxdev using command line options / entry points?
+- can we interact with incusdev using command line options / entry points?
-- demonstrate/implement how to make this work with non-LXD machines, such as remote machines and virtual machines that work with an ssh interface
+- demonstrate/implement how to make this work with non-incus machines, such as remote machines and virtual machines that work with an ssh interface